pedroceciliocn/python_work/README.md

 # python_work
-Lessons from my studies using the Python Crash Course book
+Lessons from my studies using the Eric Matthes Python Crash Course book.